kids encyclopedia robot

 Dignāga facts for kids

 Dignāga (also known as Diṅnāga, c.
 480 – c.
-540 CE) was an Indian Buddhist scholar and one of the Buddhist founders of Indian logic (hetu vidyā).
+540 CE) was an Indian Buddhist philosopher and logician.
+He is credited as one of the Buddhist founders of Indian logic (hetu vidyā) and atomism.
 Dignāga's work laid the groundwork for the development of deductive logic in India and created the first system of Buddhist logic and epistemology (pramāṇa).

 According to Georges B. Dreyfus, his philosophical school brought about an Indian "epistemological turn" and became the "standard formulation of Buddhist logic and epistemology in India and Tibet."
 Dignāga's thought influenced later Buddhist philosophers like Dharmakirti and also Hindu thinkers of the Nyaya school.
 Dignāga's epistemology accepted only "perception" (pratyaksa) and "inference" (anumāṇa) as valid instruments of knowledge and introduced the widely influential theory of "exclusion" (apoha) to explain linguistic meaning.
 His work on language, inferential reasoning and perception were also widely influential among later Indian philosophers.
 According to Richard P. Hayes "some familiarity with Dinnaga's arguments and conclusions is indispensable for anyone who wishes to understand the historical development of Indian thought."